moses-palmer/pystray/docs/usage.rst

     and the desktop environment supports it, the icon is guaranteed to be displayed.

+    If the *appindicator* library is not available on the system, a fallback on *ayatana-appindicator* is attempted.

 *darwin*
     This is the default backend when running on *macOS*.
 All *pystray* features are available.